 Opioid Litigation: The Company is one of dozens of companies that have been named as defendants in lawsuits filed by various plaintiffs, including states, counties, cities, Native American tribes, and hospitals, alleging that defendants contributed to the national opioid epidemic.
-At present, the Company is named in approximately 85 suits pending in various state courts as well as in the United States District Court for the Northern District of Ohio, where over 2,000 cases against various defendants have been consolidated as Multi-District Litigation pursuant to 28 U.S.C. §1407.
-Most of the cases naming the Company have been stayed pending multiple bellwether trials, including three involving the Company in Tarrant County (Texas), Town of Hull (Massachusetts) and Monterey County (California).
-All three bellwether matters are currently in discovery.
+At present, the Company is named in approximately 85 suits pending in various state and federal courts as well as in including the United States District Court for the Northern District of Ohio, where over 2,000 cases against various defendants have been consolidated as Multi-District Litigation ("MDL") pursuant to 28 U.S.C. §1407.
+Most All of the MDL cases naming the Company have been stayed pending multiple bellwether trials, including except for three involving the Company so called "bellwether" actions in Tarrant County (Texas), Town of Hull (Massachusetts) and Monterey County (California).
+All three In the Tarrant County bellwether, matters are currently the Company's motion for summary judgment is pending before the Court.
+Discover in discovery, the two remaining bellwethers will begin shortly.
 The relief sought by the various plaintiffs in these matters includes compensatory damages, abatement and punitive damages as well as injunctive relief.
+On July 30, 2024, multiple plaintiffs filed an Omnibus Motion for Leave to Amend several of their complaints, seeking leave from the MDL court to add the Company to over 150 of additional lawsuits.
+The Company's response to the Omnibus Motion is due December 6, 2024.

 Prior to the start of a state-court trial that was scheduled for September 6, 2022, the Company reached an agreement to settle with the State of New Mexico.
 The New Mexico counties and municipal entities that filed 14 additional lawsuits, including Santa Fe County, agreed to the terms of the settlement.
 Thus, all 15 cases filed by New Mexico entities have been dismissed as a result of the settlement.
 The Company executed an agreement to settle three matters pending in Nevada state court.
-The Company recorded a liability of \$ 21.5 million for the settlements of the cases in New Mexico and Nevada which was paid by our insurers in the fourth quarter of fiscal 2022.
+The Company recorded a liability of \$21.5 million for the settlements of the cases in New Mexico and Nevada which was paid by our insurers in the fourth quarter of fiscal 2022.
 With respect to the remaining pending state court claims, which may not be covered by insurance, three claims are currently proceeding through discovery, with trial dates scheduled in 2025.
 Those matters are pending in Dallas County (Texas), the State of Washington and the City of Philadelphia (Pennsylvania).
 The Company believes that it has substantial factual and legal defenses to these claims, and is vigorously defending these matters.
 At this stage in the proceedings, the Company is unable to determine the probability of the outcome of these remaining matters or the range of reasonably possible loss.